 Everyone experiences stress in life.
 Stress can

 Traditional Chinese medicine (TCM) may recommend herbal remedies, acupuncture, massage, and dietary modification.
-A wholesome diet (like cold water fish as a source of essential fatty acids) and exercise are important components of the conventional and alternative prevention and treatment plans.
+A wholesome diet (like cold-water fish as a source of essential fatty acids) and exercise are important components of conventional and complementary prevention and treatment plans.

 The treatment for heart diseases varies according to the condition.
 The treatment involves lifestyle changes, medications, and surgical procedures.
 The doctor will prescribe many medicines to reduce the build-up of plaques or treat the clots or deficiencies that could cause cardiac problems.
 Moreover, you may also need to undergo surgeries like angioplasty or cardiac bypass grafts, to rectify serious problems.

 To prevent heart diseases that can arise due to unhealthy lifestyles, stop smoking, or using tobacco and its products.
 Moreover, strive to reduce your blood glucose levels along with reducing the blood pressure.
 Maintain a healthy weight and avoid mental stress or anxiety.
 Lead an active lifestyle, with 30-40 minutes of physical activity.
 You need to undergo annual check-ups after reaching your middle age.